 Master's thesis

-The project is expected to build on groundwork completed in our lab during the past three years: guidelines and a score interface for encoding linear analyses as annotated mathematical graphs; an MEI-based schema for embedding such encodings within symbolically encoded scores; and a corpus of canonical music analyses in this MEI format (soon to be published).
+The project should build on groundwork completed in our lab during the past three years: guidelines and a score interface for encoding linear analyses as annotated mathematical graphs; an MEI-based schema for embedding such encodings within symbolically encoded scores; and a corpus of canonical music analyses in this MEI format (soon to be published).

 Prerequisites: